Change languageto the Homepage Step 2

 Suggestion: Three scenes are enough for this tutorial, but in the future if you want to get more scenes for your games you can start searching from our resources page.

-Design the game map
+Designing the game map

 The map I've drawn below lets you understand how I would connect the scenes between them for this sample game.